 The little keychain pepper spray units don’t have enough spray in them to make a difference unless you get a direct hit.
 The contents are equivalent to a teaspoon full of some chemical mixture.
 If you spray and miss, it’s all gone and that’s that.
 The Fox 5.3 I recommend is two ounces (shot glass size in volume), small enough to carry in a hand or purse, but big enough to dose several people with it...if you miss and need to spray it again, you’ve got more!
 For home use, I recommend the 4 ounce firemaster top – most of my students keep these by their entry doors.
 Now that's something worth having at your bedside or on your desk!
 That will get the attention of a bad guy who will know full well what it is!

 Avoid stream spray as it requires precise aim, which is extremely difficult for a woman in an attack situation.
 Fox Labs makes a cone fog which has particles so fine it hangs in the air, yet can deploy to a distance of fifteen feet.
-If there are multiple attackers (more likely than not) spray a half moon arch above and in front of you and anyone who walks through that arch will suck in the OC hanging in the air.
+If there are multiple attackers (more likely than not) spray a half moon arch above and in front of you and anyone who walks through that arch will breathe in the OC hanging in the air.
 Even hitting someone at chest level with inert spray is enough to choke the person (I know, I have been that person), so with actual 5.3 SHU of pure OC, they’ll be crying like a baby on the ground for at least thirty minutes even if you hit them in the belly button.
-Midway down on this page you’ll see the heading, “Spring-Loaded Flip Top,” and you can see a drawing of the pattern and distance of both cone fog and stream.

 The Fox 5.3 I carry and recommend my students carry is the 2 oz flip top cone fog, it is affordable and available to the public.
+The Fox Labs website also recommends this one for civilian use.
 This is the firemaster top that I recommend you keep by entry doors.
 No other brand makes such a powerful pure grade pepper spray available to the public (other brands reserve those for law enforcement only).

 Another benefit of pepper spray is that it will have the same effect as a skunk does on a dog.
 A direct hit will cause them to foam at the mouth, they’ll rub their face on the ground, they’ll probably sneeze for awhile, but it will wear off and the dog will be fine.
 The dog won’t even cry out.
 For animal lovers, this is a way to be safe while out walking and not cause permanent harm to a dog if it tries to attack you.
 Not all dogs that attack are vicious – it’s not uncommon for an otherwise peaceful dog to attack someone's dog who’s walking with their person on a leash (dog’s are notoriously territorial).